 The threaded or locking hole adjoins the conventional hole and arrangement is called a combi hole.
 Locking compression plate has a combi hole which permits the insertion of standard head screws and of threaded locking head screws.

 The LCP is also designed with a minimal footprint.

-Locking plate application provides locked plate/screw constructs compared to non-locked plate/screw constructs which is stronger especially to angular forces.
-It is especially useful feature in comminuted metaphyseal fractures
+Locking plate application provides locked plate/screw constructs compared to non-locked plate/screw constructs which are stronger especially to angular forces.
+It is an especially useful feature in comminuted metaphyseal fractures

 - In indirect fracture reduction